Person holding open wallet with dollar bills inside.

 The membership isn’t for you if:

-• You want a quick fix or a one-time “money bootcamp.”
+• You want a quick fix or one-time money bootcamp.

-• You hate community spaces and prefer to figure everything out solo.
+• You hate community spaces and prefer to figure everything out alone.

 Halftone illustration of a briefcase with a handle.